 Applicants are required to fill out the Environmental Review Checklist and contact necessary agencies to determine if relevant permits or authorizations are required.
-Applicants are responsible for obtaining all required federal, state, and local permits and approvals for any work that requires such.
+Applicants are responsible for obtaining all required federal, state, and local permits and approvals for any work that requires such prior to project commencement.
 Indicate the permits and/or the National Environmental Policy Act (NEPA) documents required for ground disturbing projects, if applicable.
 Permits may not be applicable for safety, educational, or non-ground disturbing projects.